Randyjp/personal-site/content/blog/prettier-eslint/index.md

 ---
 title: Beginner's guide to ESLint and Prettier
 author: [RandyPerez]
-date: "2019-02-25"
+date: '2019-02-25'
 attachments:
-  - "./screenCode.jpg"
+  - './screenCode.jpg'
-shortDescription: "Understand and bring linting and formatting into your projects."
+shortDescription: 'Understand and bring linting and formatting into your projects.'
-tags: ["eslint", "prettier", "javascript", "web development"]
+tags: ['eslint', 'prettier', 'javascript', 'web development']
 ---

 When I started playing with modern JavaScript, I quickly stumble into colleagues and video tutorials with text editors that highlighted syntax errors and magically formatted their code every time they saved.
 I was jealous; I wanted that immediately!
 After a few questions and a quick google search, it was clear I had to install [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).